magjac/graphviz-visual-editor/README.md

 ## Roadmap ##

 * Implement some of the nicest-to-have features, learn from that and rework the UI.
-* Make the application available through a web server (it actually already is, but the location is still a secret :stuck_out_tongue:).
 * Provide documentation.
 * Open up for collaboration.